Resolving duplicate bindings

 Obtained Map<Integer, String>

-is a merged map that contains all of the entries of conflicting maps:
+is a merged map that contains all entries of conflicting maps:

 [1="one", 2="two", 3="three", 4="four", 5="five", 6="six"]